 - Reduce mixer speed to low and slowly add the dry ingredients.

-- Roll the dough into balls and bake for 15 minutes.
+- Roll the dough into balls and place on prepared baking sheets.
+Bake for 15 minutes.
 Cool cookies completely before glazing.

 - To make the glaze: whisk together the powdered sugar and the lemon juice.
 The glaze should be fairly thick so it doesn’t just run off the cookies.
 If your glaze is too thin, you can thicken it up by adding a little extra powdered sugar.
 Use the back of a spoon or a small off-set spatula to spread the glaze over the cookies.